jceresearch/pydit/README.md

 When stitching together many files, we often need to check for those many times along the process.
 The default behaviour is to return a new or a transformed copy of the object and not to mutate the input object(s).
-The "inplace-True" option may be available.
+The "inplace=True" option may be available.